 We are pleased to see that the many oral presentations our students make throughout our program are succeeding in producing such strong results.
+The average for 2019 slightly increased from 2018, and continues to be higher than in the years preceding that.
 Our students are exceeding the minimum average for this outcome by a large margin.
 We will continue our efforts on this outcome.

 Our students generally do very well with formal oral presentations, and that is probably because they do them in almost every class, as well as at professional conferences.
-This is one of our
+This is one of our strengths, and we will continue to emphasize it.
+We will do this in courses throughout the History Program, with the culminating presentation taking place in the Senior Seminar.